 It can be extremely challenging to control your weight and stick to any kind of diet guidelines.
 It gets tougher when you’re pregnant, especially when everyone is encouraging you to eat well.
 Weight gain is a part of pregnancy but every kilo counts in those 9 months.
-Gaining too much weight during pregnancy can raise high risk and birth complications like C-section and premature birth.
-So, let’s not assume that pregnancy gives you a free reign to eat junk food all day.
+Gaining too much weight during pregnancy can raise high risk and birth complications like C-sections and premature birth.
+So, let’s not assume that pregnancy gives you a free rein to eat junk food all day.

 Here are a few ways to control your weight during your pregnancy!